EdTheLoon/MineCar/README.md

  - Admin commands:
     - Reload config
-    - Remove commands: Return the minecart to the player's inventory (if online else save the name and return it when he comes back, if possible) [almost done (hopefully)]
+    - Remove commands: Return the minecart to the player's inventory (if online else save the name and return it when he comes back, if possible)
  - Support for Permissions 2/3, SuperPerms(PermissionsBukkit) and PermissionsEx
  - Functions for AutoUpdating the config.yml
  - Multi-world support